blefo/FSRLearning/README.md

 ### Data Pre-processing

+#### The Dataset

+In this example, we're using the Australian credit approval dataset.
+It has 14 features that have been intentionally anonymized.
+The goal is to predict whether the label is 0 or 1.
+We're using this dataset to demonstrate how to use the library, but the model can work with any dataset.
+You can find more details about the dataset [here](https://archive.ics.uci.edu/dataset/143/statlog+australian+credit+approval).

+#### The process

 The first step is a pre-processing of the data.
 You need to give as input to the method for feature selection a X and y pandas DataFrame.
 X is the dataset with all the features that we want to evaluate and y the label to be predicted. **It is highly recommended to create a mapping between features and a list of number.** For example each feature is associated with a number.
 Here is an example of the data pre-processing step on a data set with 14 features including 1 label.
 ```python
 import pandas as pd